WithSecureLabs/cloud-wiki/docs/aws/services/API_Gateway.md

 - REST API caching can be encrypted.
 - To ensure HTTP requests to your back-end services are originating from API Gateway, you can use Client Certificates to verify the requester's authenticity.
-- TLS and SSL support available.
+- Support for TLS TLS-1-0 and TLS-1-2.
+Aim to use the latest available where possible.
 - All endpoints are HTTPS by default.

 ## External References